park-sewon/coq-clerical/README.md

 the expression `clerical_abs k` always terminates yielding a value `y : REAL` such that `y = Rabs (var_access Γ k REAL w γ)`.

-There are soem other examples as well.
+There are other examples as well.
 In [Examples.ProgSine](./examples/ProgSine.v), we define and prove the sine function.
 In [Examples.ProgPi](./examples/ProgPi.v), we define and prove a closed expression computing `π`:
 ```coq